MiedzinskiBuck/Kintoun/README.md

 ## MODULES

+All modules are stored on the "modules" directory, and they have a name convention starting with the service name, followed by the module purpose, i.e. "ec2_enumerate_instances".

 To facilitate parsing, all modules main functions receives a "selected_session" parameter, which is the "Session Name" and will be used to store all module's results, the actual "session" object, and a botoconfig object.
 The botoconfig and session objects can be passed to the "create_client" function to create a client to perform the API Calls.

 To create a client, if you started your module using the provided template, all you need to do is to instantiate a "Client()" object passing the botoconfig objetc, the session object, the service name and, optionally, the region to make the calls.
 Then, with the client configuration set, you can call the "create_aws_client()" function to receive the actual client object.